The Key Elements of a Real Estate Purchase Agreement

 Real Estate Taxes and Special Assessments

-As of the date of closing, property taxes and other costs (such as fuel, maintenance fees, or homeowners' association fees) should be prorated.
+As of the date of closing, property taxes and other costs (such as fuel, maintenance fees, or homeowners’ association fees) should be prorated.
+These requirements are determined by state laws and local law, and must be followed as part of the closing process.
 If taxes cannot immediately be assessed or must otherwise be rolled back, they can be addressed in an addendum.
 The seller is responsible for paying special assessments during or prior to closing.

 Homestead Classification